AURELIUS AEGIS

 Trust Framework

-Aurelius Aegis is the trust framework that ties the architecture together — a coherent set of design commitments intended to earn the confidence of principals who can rely on no one by default.
+Aurelius Aegis is the trust framework that ties the architecture together, a coherent set of design commitments intended to earn the confidence of principals who extend it to no one by default.

 Trust you can verify

-Trust at this level cannot rest on assurances.
-Aurelius Aegis is designed so that the platform's trustworthiness is a property of its architecture — observable, verifiable, and resistant to the discretion of any single operator.
+At this level, trust cannot rest on assurances alone.
+The architecture is designed so that the platform's trustworthiness is a property one can observe and verify, expressed in structure rather than left to the discretion of any single operator.

-The framework unifies the platform's security commitments into a single posture: zero-trust access, post-quantum-ready encryption, need-to-know isolation, tamper-evident audit, and jurisdictional residency, each reinforcing the others.
+The framework gathers the platform's security commitments into a single posture.
+Zero-trust access, post-quantum-ready encryption, compartmented access, tamper-evident audit, and jurisdictional residency are intended to reinforce one another rather than stand alone.

 The commitments that define the framework